 Three Queens on King

-Three Queens on King brings some much-needed life to the top end of King Street, just a couple of doors along from Suzy Spoon’s Vegetarian Butcher.
+Three Queens on King brings some much-needed life to the top end of King Street.
 Its bright corner position is a boon for the cafe, but even better is the fresh and breezy space created with the help of Surry Hills designer Arthur Koutoulas, who also worked on St. Jude.

 Coffee is a Nicaraguan organic brew from Rush roasters in the Central Highlands.
 The menu includes eggs “all ways” with relish (just add your sides to round it out).
 Try apple fritters paired with toffee sauce, salads of slow-roasted harissa lamb with couscous, or soft shell crab with spicy salsa and rotund sandwiches with tequila chicken, coriander and avocado.